mfgmgrAbbas/ecommerce-store/README.md

 npm i query-string
 npm run dev

-create new file producr-list.tsx in the components folder and import into page.tsx
+create new file product-list.tsx in the components folder and import into page.tsx

 create no result components which will be reused